 Dee Banks has a variety of means for pupils, parents, teachers and employers to follow the progression of our Careers Programme.
 Information for career opportunities are available through a variety of means, such as Young Persons Services (YPS), and communication with employers.

-We try to gather as much information as possible to provide the best career experiences for each individual student, enabling them to explore and identifying appropriate routes into their own individual careers, be it in a social care settings, supported work placements or college.
+We try to gather as much inform to their own individual careers, be it in a social care settings, supported work placements or college.

 Measuring and assessing the impact our Careers Programme on our individual students

 The impact of each career placement is assessed on an individual basis, based on the skills each student has learnt whilst on their work experience.
 Our Job Coach will also receive feedback from the workplace setting, on how they feel the student has progressed during their placement.
 At the end of each placement, our Job Coach will support each student to review and evaluate next steps in their individual progress file, and compile a short placement report to be shared.